kkrypt0nn/OverScry/www/src/settings_yml_file/structure/node.md

 # `Node`

-An example node with all the supported fields currently looks like
+An example node looks like

 ```yml
 node: